-Budgeted cost: £1500
+Budgeted cost: £500

+Support staff CPD & facilitating additional phonics support-£500

-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments.
-Training for staff to ensure assessments are interpreted and administered correctly.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 3, 4 Ongoing CPD for staff to increase the quality of teaching and learning EEF guide to the Pupil Premium EEF "Access to high quality teaching is the most important lever schools have to improve outcomes for their pupils."
-Ensure all relevant staff have up to date training in the effective implementation of first quality teaching using the EEF implementation of CPD guide to ensure effective implementation of training.
-Subject co-ordinators to monitor the teaching and learning of their subject and provide, or signpost appropriate CPD and support when needed.
+Activity Evidence that supports this approach Challenge number(s) addressed Ongoing CPD for staff to increase the quality of teaching and learning EEF guide to the Pupil Premium EEF "Access to high quality teaching is the most important lever schools have to improve outcomes for their pupils."
+All Ensure all relevant staff have up to date training in the effective implementation of first quality teaching using the EEF implementation of CPD guide to ensure effective implementation of training.
+Subject coordinators to monitor the teaching and learning of their subject and provide, or signpost appropriate CPD and support when needed.
 The EEF document states that good quality teaching helps every child.
-All Ongoing CPD for staff in identifying SEND and planning and implementing effective provision EEF Summary of recommendations for SEN in Mainstream Schools "Recommendation 2 Teachers need to feel empowered and trusted to use the information they collect to make a decision about the next steps for teaching that child."
-1

-Ongoing training for staff in delivering effective one to one interventions for pupils with SEND Teaching Assistant Interventions Evidence from EEF shows that targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact 1 Engaging in the Oracy Project and develop- ing and embedding di- alogic activities across the school cur- riculum.
-These can support pupils to artic- ulate key ideas, con- solidate understand- ing and extend vocab- ulary.
-There is a strong evidence base that suggests oral language interven- tions, including dialogic activities such as high-quality classroom dis- cussion, are inexpensive to imple- ment with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 2, 4 We will purchase resources and fund ongoing teacher training and release time.
-Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 3 Note: Completed Sept 2022.
-Ongoing training. validated Systematic Synthetic Phonics programme to secure stronger phonics evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Note: Completed Sept 2022.
-Ongoing
+Ongoing CPD for staff in identifying SEND and planning and implementing effective EEF Summary of recommendations for SEN in Mainstream Schools "Recommendation 2: Teachers need to feel empowered and 1 provision trusted to use the information they collect to make a decision about the next steps for teaching that child."
+Ongoing training for staff in delivering effective one to one interventions for pupils with SEND Teaching Assistant Interventions Evidence from EEF shows that targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact 1 Purchase and renewal of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
+Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Note: Completed Sept 2022.
+Ongoing training and staff CPD.
+Phonics lead teacher to have leadership time to track and overview Endowment Foundation EEF teaching, learning, ongoing assessment and intervention.
+Employment, training and supervision for ELSA practitioners to provide Emotional Literacy Support opportunities for identified pupils.
+ELSA stands for Emotional Literacy Support Assistant.
+ELSA support in schools is a project designed to help schools support the emotional needs of their pupils.
+ELSA acknowledges that children and young people learn best when they feel happier and their emotional needs are being addressed.
+3 The role title of ELSA may only be taken by someone who: -Has attended a full ELSA training course. -Regularly attends supervision groups led by educational psychologists. - Currently, are developing bespoke programmes to support the emotional needs of children in their school. - ELSAs are trained to plan and deliver programmes of support to pupils in their school who may be experiencing temporary or long term additional emotional needs.
+Resources for Emotional Literacy Support Assistants - ELSA Support